-Drying your summer tomatoes at home is a favorite way to preserve their rich, sweet flavor for use in a variety of dishes.
-It's a great way to preserve leftover tomatoes but because sun-dried tomatoes can have an intense flavor, it can let you do it to make a precious small crop last longer.
-They are a versatile ingredient that offers pops of flavor in a pasta salad, on charcuterie platters or pureed into a tomato paste.
+Drying your summer tomatoes at home is a favorite way to preserve their rich, sweet flavor, and they're great variety of dishes.
+Preserving lets you make a precious small crop last longer, but it's also downright opportunistic if you live in a hot climate.
+They're a versatile ingredient perfect for snacks, salad, charcuterie platters, or pureed into a tomato paste.

 You'll need

-- Fresh, ripe tomatoes (Roma or plum tomatoes work best)
+- Fresh, ripe tomatoes (Roma or plum tomatoes work best, but I also just used cherry tomatoes from the store during the last 103 degree surge)

 - Sea salt or Kosher salt